Kurtiadam/lane_detection/README.md

     <img src="https://user-images.githubusercontent.com/98428367/212157351-77bf7661-3e9d-4416-8e1c-d64efcb86add.png">
 </p>

 Lastly, the frame will be converted back into a POV view and on it will be displayed the detected lane with the middle line of it and also several messages and instructions for the user.
-On the left upper corner of the image the user receives messages whether the location of the vehicle in the lane is proper.
+On the left upper corner of the image the user receives messages whether the location of the vehicle in the lane is proper or what action the driver should make.
 If the algorithm follows yellow lanes, this will be indicated in the lower left corner.
-The FPS counter can be seen in the lower left corner.
+The FPS counter can be seen in the lower right corner.

 ## Discussion
-This approach of lane detection is not usable in real life.
+This approach of lane detection is not usable reliably in a real traffic situation.
 There are multiple scenarios where this algorithm won't work e.g. very dark environment, lanes covered by other vehicles or weather factors like snow etc. Certainly better results can be achieved via learning solutions e.g. deep learning based approaches.

 If any messages or proposals arise feel free to contact me or open a issue.
 Thank you for your attention!